Reviewing Accel Entertainment (ACEL) & The Competition

 Analyst Recommendations

-This is a breakdown of current ratings and recommmendations for Accel Entertainment and its rivals, as reported by MarketBeat.com.
+This is a breakdown of current recommendations and price targets for Accel Entertainment and its competitors, as reported by MarketBeat.com.

 |Sell Ratings